-One of the subjects that first got me interested in Classics as an undergraduate was ancient historiography.
-I read early on the annalistic histories of Cornelius Tacitus and the historical biographies of Suetonius Tranquillus (I later completed my Master’s Thesis about Suetonius) .
-Ancient historical prose has a very distinct style, in which the historian often would discuss the methodology of his research, the sources he consulted, the differences between multiple traditions about a person or event, and his judgement as an inquirer into past affairs.
-History, derived from the Greek ἱστορία (“inquiry”), is not merely a narrative about past people, places, and events, but is an investigation that one conducts in the present in order to formulate a hypothesis of what probably took place in the past, based on the available evidence .
+One of the subjects that first got me interested in Classics, even before I began my Ph.D. graduate studies, was the genre of ancient Greek and Latin historiography.
+I read early on the annalistic histories of Cornelius Tacitus and the historical biographies of Suetonius Tranquillus (I also later completed my Classics M.A. thesis about Suetonius) .
+Ancient historical prose has a very distinct style, in which the historian often discusses the methodology of his research, the sources he consulted, the differences between multiple traditions about a person or event, and his judgment as an inquirer into past affairs.
+History, derived from the Greek ιστορια (“inquiry”), is not merely a narrative about past people, places, and events, but is an investigation that one conducts in the present in order to formulate a hypothesis of what probably took place in the past, based on the available evidence .

 As someone who studies ancient historical writing in the original Greek and Latin languages, it is clear to me that the Gospels are not historical writing.
 These texts instead read like ancient prose novels .
-In all but Luke, we do not hear anything about the the written sources the authors consulted (and even the author of Luke does not name them, explain their contents, or discuss how they are relevant as sources), the authors of the Gospels do not discuss how they learned their stories or what their personal relations are to these events, and even when John claims to have an eyewitness disciple “whom Jesus loved,” the gospel does not even bother to name or identify this mysterious figure (most likely an invention of the author) .
+In all but Luke, we do not hear anything about the written sources that the authors consulted, and even the author of Luke does not name them, explain their contents, or discuss how they are relevant as sources.
+The authors of the Gospels do not discuss how they learned their stories or what their personal relations are to these events, and even when John claims to have an eyewitness disciple “whom Jesus loved,” the gospel does not even bother to name or identify this mysterious figure (most likely an invention of the author) .
 Instead, the Gospels provide story-like narratives, where the authors omnisciently narrate everything that occurs rather than engage in any form of critical analysis.
 Accordingly, the Gospels all fall short from the criteria that can be used to categorize a piece of historical prose.

 1. Discussion of Methodology and Sources

-Ancient historical works at their beginning are often prefaced with statements from the author about the period they will be investigating, the methodology they will be using, and the types of sources they will be discussing .
+Ancient historical works at their beginning (or somewhere else within the body of the narrative) are often prefaced with statements from the author about the period they will be investigating, the methodology they will be using, and the types of sources they will be discussing .
 None of the Gospels, with the exception of a very brief statement at the beginning of Luke, even come close to following this convention.
 Furthermore, the opening of Luke is hardly substantial enough to consider it of the same caliber as actual historical prose.
 As scholar Marion Soards (Oxford Annotated Bible, pg.
 1827) notes, “The initial four verses of the book are a single Greek sentence that forms a highly stylized introductory statement typical of ancient historical writings … After this distinctive preface, however, the narrative shifts into a style of Greek reminiscent of the Septuagint.”
-While Luke mimics some conventions of historical writing at the beginning, the rest of the narrative reverts into the story telling typical of the other Gospels.
+As such, while Luke mimics some of the conventions of historical writing at the beginning of the gospel, the rest of the narrative reverts into the storytelling typical of the other Gospels.

-Consider the very sparse information that the author of Luke (1:1) provides about his sources (none of whom are identified in any capacity) :
+Consider the very sparse information that the author of Luke (1:1) provides about his written sources (none of whom are identified in any capacity) :

-Such a statement is not of very much help.
+Such a statement is rather vague and does not tell us a great deal about the written sources that the author consulted.
 We can tell, however, from source analysis that the author of Luke derived a large portion of his material from the Gospel of Mark (another anonymous text even more silent about where it obtained its material).
-Now contrast this with the introductory discussion of a real historical author, Dionysius of Halicarnassus, in how he lays out the sources that he used for his Roman Antiquities (1.7.1-3):
+Now, contrast this with the introductory discussion of a historical author–Dionysius of Halicarnassus–in how he lays out the sources that he used for his Roman Antiquities (1.7.1-3):

-“Having thus given the reason for my choice of subject, I wish now to say something concerning the sources I used while preparing for my task.
-For it is possible that those who have already read Hieronymus, Timaeus, Polybius, or any of the other historians whom I just now mentioned as having slurred over their work, since they will not have found in those authors many things mentioned by me, will suspect me of inventing them and will demand to know how I came by the knowledge of these particulars.
-Lest anyone, therefore, should entertain such an opinion of me, it is best that I should state in advance what narratives and records I have used as sources.
-I arrived in Italy at the very time that Augustus Caesar put an end to the civil war, in the middle of the one hundred and eighty-seventh Olympiad, and having from that time to this present day, a period of twenty-two years, lived at Rome, learned the language of the Romans and acquainted myself with their writings, I have devoted myself during all that time to matters bearing upon my subject.
-Some information I received orally from men of the greatest learning, with whom I associated; and the rest I gathered from histories written by the approved Roman authors — Porcius Cato, Fabius Maximus, Valerius Antias, Licinius Macer, the Aelii, Gellii and Calpurnii, and many others of note; with these works, which are like the Greek annalistic accounts, as a basis, I set about the writing of my history.”
+Thus, having given an explanation for my choice of subject matter, I wish now to discuss the sources that I used when setting out to write my history.
+For perhaps readers who are already familiar with Hieronymus, Timaeus, Polybius, or any other historian that I mentioned a short while ago as being careless in their works, when they do not find many things in my own writings that are mentioned in theirs, will suspect me of fabricating them, and will want to know where I learned of such things.
+Lest anyone should hold such an opinion of me, it seems better that I should state in advance what narratives and records I have used as sources.
+I sailed to Italy at the very time when Augustus Caesar put an end to civil war, in the middle of the one hundred and eighty-seventh Olympiad [30 BCE], and having spent twenty-two years in Rome from that time to the present, I learned the Latin language and familiarized myself with Roman literature, and during all this time I remained devoted to matters bearing upon my subject.
+Some of my information I learned orally from the most educated men whose company I shared, while the rest I gathered from the histories that were written by esteemed Roman authors–such as Porcius Cato, Fabius Maximus, Valerius Antias, Licinius Macer, the Aelii, Gellii and Calpurnii–as well as other men who are noteworthy.
+Setting out with these works, which are similar to the Greek annalistic accounts, as my sources, I then put my hands to writing my history.